interzoid/interzoid-platform/get-business-info-premium/snowflake-examples/README.md

 - support segmentation, reporting, and enrichment workflows
 - automate enrichment using Snowflake ELT / ETL patterns

-These examples are designed to run **inside Snowflake** as part of data pipelines, not as point-to-point CRM integrations.
+These examples are designed to run **inside Snowflake** as part of data pipelines, using Snowpark Python UDF to call the API.

 ---